freegggg0705/GoogleAppScriptArchive/readme.md

 redditapi.gs : sort by google create date from latest to oldest , remove duplicate (Update old entires use)

 redditapi2.gs : aggregate multiple subreddit parse, just stack no sort and de-duplication, yellow line to split every retrieval, list can have only 1 item (Append use)

+multiredditapi.gs: multireddit by default, yellow line split, no sort and de-duplicate (Append use only)